abdul977/muahib-showcase-nexus-main/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Set up environment variables (optional for AI chatbot)
+cp .env.example .env
+# Edit .env file and add your Groq API key if you want AI chatbot functionality

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```